DatJaneDoe/BossRushRecharged/README.md

 Note: Bosses in Solo Boss have 1 million health by default.
 Health can be adjusted under mod settings.

 Deadly Deflation: Start on round 31 with 500K.
 Can you defeat every story mode boss?
 Intended to be played of Deflation Mode

+#Warning: Risk of save data being corrupted when playing events or boss challenges with this mod.